Cover photo for Patricia Armstrong's Obituary

 Patty’s love and generosity for cats and dogs was legendary.
 Feeding cat communities all over Ogden was her passion.
 Dozens of cats would flock to her as her car pulled into a parking lot - she somehow found a way to feed them all whether by taking scraps from restaurants or getting others involved in her cause.
 There was not an animal that wasn’t her friend.
 There was never a time when there weren’t at least 2 to 3 dogs and a handful of cats roaming around her home.
 Even adopting the ugliest dog she could find (here’s looking at you, Mouth!) to ensure that they found a loving home.
 Animals were family and the number of fur babies saved will never truly be known.

 Patty was preceded in death by her husband, Claude Armstrong; parents, Kelly and Dorothy Cross; brother, John Cross; and niece, Jennifer Burrahm.
-Survivors include sister, Charlene Kraus; nieces, Michelle Danielian (Richard) and Heidi Kraus; stepchildren: Kelly Dahill (Chuck), Beth Armstrong, Ken Armstrong (Alyce), Claudia Campbell (Scott); as well as 17 grandchildren; and numerous nieces and nephews.
+Survivors include sister, Charlene Kraus; nieces, Michele Danielian (Richard) and Heidi Kraus; stepchildren: Kelly Dahill (Chuck), Beth Armstrong, Ken Armstrong (Alyce), Claudia Campbell (Scott); as well as 17 grandchildren; and numerous nieces and nephews.

 Our family would also like to express our deep love and gratitude to Patty’s niece, Kristin Stroud, and friends, Mary Buess and Eleanor Jensen, for always making sure that Patty and her cat, Skinny Minnie, were taken care of during these past two years.
 Heartfelt thanks also go to the staff at Legacy House and the caregivers of Enhabit Hospice.